tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/3 - Logic Gates and Circuits.md

 - OR gate can built using two switches in parallel
 - The output of an OR gate is true if a single value is true, therefore if the output is false, all inputs are false
 - OR is an additive operator
-- It is written as A
+- It is written as A OR B, can also be written as A+B

 ![[Pasted image 20250114171211.png]]